uboumedj/libasm/README.md

-# 42 ASM initiation project: libftasm ("old" version)
+# 42 ASM initiation project: libasm

 Project consists in recoding a few basic stdlib functions in ASM.